grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 Looks like we need to do some research on Docker APIs and there is also a good document available on how to hack on Docker APIs and interact with them (see the resources provided).

-After interacting with *Docker API* a little, we find the repositories, tags, and list of blobs which are important.
+After interacting with the *Docker API* a little, we find the repositories, tags, and list of blobs which are important.
 For this, instead of using the browser, I used curl to see what was available but in a textual format and to possibly determine what I can do with it (*scripting?!*)

 ### CURL